python-aal/Aal/README.md

 ## Intro

-Eel has always been our favorite library for writing UI's in python, because it made it very simple to create a beautiful interface.
-Unfortunately the project has not been maintained, and now we are taking over.

 There are several options for making GUI apps in Python, but if you want to use HTML/JS (in order to use jQueryUI or Bootstrap, for example) then you generally have to write a lot of boilerplate code to communicate from the Client (Javascript) side to the Server (Python) side.